hedjour/med_to_csv/docs/config_file.rst

      * key to cut
      * separator usually the dot character
-     * Col names of first sub-element
+     * column name of first sub-element
-     * Col names of second sub-element
+     * column name of second sub-element
-   * Eval : for some columns the values must be the result of a Python command line (e.g to get information in a path).
+   * eval : for some columns the values must be the result of a Python command line (e.g to get information in a path).
 It's necessarly a python dictionary with Key as column name and value a short command line as a string.

 #.
 The following Keys are med associate keywords only usable with labelled file :